microsoft/msagljs/README.md

 The renderer options accept the following fields:

 - `layoutType: 'Sugiyama LR' | 'Sugiyama TB' | 'Sugiyama BT' | 'Sugiyama RL' | 'IPSepCola' | 'MDS'` - algorithm used to layout the graph.
-  By default, if all the edges in the graph are undirected then IPSepCola algorithm is used; otherwise, the graph is laid out with the Sugiyama Scheme.
+  By default, if all the edges in the graph are undirected, IPSepCola algorithm is used; otherwise, the graph is laid out with the Sugiyama Scheme.

   [Sugiyama](https://en.wikipedia.org/wiki/Layered_graph_drawing) TB :layered top-to-bottom.